 As any project manager knows, Murphy’s law is inevitable: what can go wrong, will go wrong.
-Appropriately planning for cost risk due to factors like scope creep will ensure that a project is successful.
+Appropriately planning for cost risk due to factors like scope creep will ensure a project’s success.
 With the help of the risk matrix, planning for Murphy’s law becomes a lot easier.

 3. Real-Time View of the Evolving Risk Environment

-Audit, risk, and compliance professionals know that risks can be emergent and recurring.
-The risk assessment matrix enables you to identify specific types of risk, their probability and severity, and maintain a real-time view of the evolving risk environment.
+Audit, risk, and compliance professionals know risks can be emergent and recurring.
+The risk assessment matrix enables you to identify specific types of risk, their probability, and their severity, and maintain a real-time view of the evolving risk environment.

 Strategic risk assessment tools like the risk matrix also enable companies to track patterns of risk — threats that are likely to reoccur and therefore require a year-over-year mitigation strategy.